-The presentation of model performance by pairs of correlated parameters clarifies certain strengths and weaknesses of the software (Fig 9).
-As expected, the results of Fig 9.b indicate that first, the software is not so precise for small pieces of wood (less than the order of 1 m), and second there is an obvious link between wood length and the distance from the camera so that by increasing the distance from the camera, the software is precise only for larger pieces of wood.
-Based on Fig 9.e, the software precision is usually better on the right side of the frame than the left side.
-This spatial gradient in precision is likely because the software requires an object to be detected in at least 5 continuous frames for it to be recognized as a piece of wood (see Sect 3.2 and Fig 5 for more information), which means that most of the true positives are on the right side of the frame where 5 continuous frames have already established.
-Also, the presence of the bridge pier (at $X \cong -30$ to -40 m based on Fig 9.e) in the upstream, produces lots of waves that decreases the precision of the software.
-Also, Fig 9.h shows that the software is much more precise during the morning when there is enough light rather than evening when the sunshine decreases.
-However, at low flow $(Q < 550 \text{ m}^3/\text{s})$ the software precision decreases significantly.
-Finally, based on Fig 9.k, the software does not work well in two roughness conditions: (i) in a dark smooth flow (light roughness $\cong 0$) when there are some dark patches (shadows) on the surface (dark roughness $\cong 0.3$), and (ii) when both roughness increases and there are many noises in a frame (see Fig 8).
+The presentation of model performance by pairs of correlated parameters clarifies certain strengths and weaknesses of the software (Fig. 9).
+As expected, the results in Fig. 9b indicate that, first, the software is not so precise for small pieces of wood (less than the order of 1 m); second, there is an obvious link between wood length and the distance from the camera so that by increasing the distance from the camera, the software is precise only for larger pieces of wood.
+Based on Fig. 9e, the software precision is usually better on the right side of the frame than the left side.
+This spatial gradient in precision is likely because the software requires an object to be detected in at least 5 continuous frames for it to be recognized as a piece of wood (see Sect.
+3.2 and Fig. 5 for more information), which means that most of the true positives are on the right side of the frame where five continuous frames have already been established.
+Also, the presence of the bridge pier (at $X \cong -30$ to -40 m based on Fig. 9e) upstream produces lots of waves that decrease the precision of the software.
+Figure 9h shows that the software is much more precise during the morning when there is enough light rather than evening when the sunshine decreases.
+However, at low flow $(Q < 550 \text{ m}^3 \text{ s}^{-1})$ the software precision decreases significantly.
+Finally, based on Fig. 9k, the software does not work well in two roughness conditions: (i) in a dark smooth flow (light roughness $\cong 0$) when there are some dark patches (shadows) on the surface (dark roughness $\cong 0.3$) and (ii) when roughness increases and there is a lot of noise in a frame (see Fig. 8).

-To estimate the fraction of wood pieces that the software did not detect, the recall rate RR is calculated in different conditions and a linear interpolation was applied on RR as it is presented in Fig 9, third column.
-According to Fig 9.c, RR is fully dependent on piece length so that for the lengths at the order of 10 m (L = O(10)) RR is very good.
-By contrast when $L = O(0.1 \sim 1)$ the RR is too small.
-There is a transient region when L = O(1) which is slightly depends on the distance from the camera.
-One can say, the wood length is the most crucial parameter that affects the recall rate independent of the operator annotation.
-Based on Fig 9.f, the RR is much better on the left side of the frame than on the right side.
+To estimate the fraction of wood pieces that the software did not detect, the recall rate (RR) is calculated in different conditions, and a linear interpolation was applied to RR as presented in Fig. 9 (third column).
+According to Fig. 9c, RR is fully dependent on piece length so that for lengths of the order of 10 m (L = O(10)) RR is very good.
+By contrast, when $L = O(0.1 \sim 1)$, the RR is too small.
+There is a transient region when L = O(1), which slightly depends on the distance from the camera.
+One can say that the wood length is the most crucial parameter that affects the recall rate independent of the operator annotation.
+Based on Fig. 9f, the RR is much better on the left side of the frame than on the right side.
 It can be because the operator's eye needs some time to detect a piece of wood, so most of the annotations are on the right side of the frame.
-Having a small number of detections on the left side of the frame results in the small value of FN which followed by high values of RR in this region (RR = TP/(TP + FN)).
+Having a small number of detections on the left side of the frame results in the small value of FN, which is followed by high values of RR in this region (RR = TP/(TP+FN)).
 Therefore, while the position of detection plays a significant role in the recall rate, it is completely dependent on the operator bias.
-By contrast, frame roughness, daytime, and flow discharge do not play a significant role in the recall rate (Fig 9. i, 1).
+By contrast, frame roughness, daytime, and flow discharge do not play a significant role in the recall rate (Fig. 9i, 1).

-5.3.
-Post-processing
+5.3 Post-processing